Japan car makers scramble to assess impact of Renesas auto chip-plant fire

 Two-thirds of production at the affected line is automotive chips.
 The company also has a 200mm wafer line at the Naka plant, which has not been affected.

-Concerns on the impact of the fire on production sent auto shares sliding in Tokyo on Monday, with the big three, Toyota, Honda and Nissan, down more than 2% by the midday break.
-Renesas shares tumbled as much as 5.5% and were down 3.9% midday.
-The benchmark Topix index shed 1.1%.
+Concerns on the impact of the fire on production sent auto shares sliding, with the big three, Toyota, Honda and Nissan, closing down more than 3.3%.
+Renesas shares tumbled as much as 5.5% and ended 4.9% lower.
+The benchmark Topix index shed nearly 1%.

 “It will probably take more than a month to return to normal supply.
 Given that, even Toyota will face very unstable production in April and May,” said Seiji Sugiura, senior analyst at Tokai Tokyo Research Institute.
 “I think Honda, Nissan and other makers will also be facing a difficult situation.”